 - Content to enhance the calling experience, whether it's music or promotional offers and service updates

 - Integrations that allow you to feed VoIP data into CRM systems to understand your customers better

 - Connections between VoIP calls and artificial intelligence tools like chat

 VoIP services ultimately have to deliver high performance and reliability consistently for your business to continue operating successfully.
 That being said, don't assume all providers offer the same level of service.

 Talk to the companies you're considering about whether they have plans for 24/7 support versus a few services during specific hours.
 Even if they pledge around-the-clock support, find out whether that means using self-service tools like chat or perusing articles in a knowledge base versus talking to a live agent.

-Finally, don’t feel you have to search for the best provider completely on your own.
+Finally, don't feel you have to search for the best provider entirely.
 Aircall has access to experts who can assist with the transition to VoIP and works with local partners with a proven track record.